JSWulf/JTaskBar/README.md

 - Desktop button - Minimize all windows with a single click
 - Show tooltips on hover
 - Provide a context menu for window actions
-- Support additional toolbars (planned)
+- Support additional toolbars (Not yet implemented)

 ---